 Dyslexia is a learning disability in reading.
 People with dyslexia have trouble reading at a good pace and without mistakes.
 They may also have a hard time with reading comprehension, spelling, and writing.
 But these challenges aren’t a problem with intelligence.

-Snapshot: What Dyslexia Is
+Snapshot: What dyslexia is

 Dyslexia is a common condition that makes it hard to read.
 Some experts believe that between 5 and 10 percent of people have it.
 Others say as many as 17 percent of people show signs of reading challenges.